-- 2. Director will assemble the appropriate members of the Crisis Communication Team and determines spokesperson, which in almost all occasions should be the President.
-The President and Director of Public Relations may designate an alternate spokesperson. - 3.
-The EOP and Crisis Communication Plan are reviewed and emergency notification options are determined and implemented if necessary, including RAVE notifications.
-Front desk operators should also work with CCT to craft standard messages. - 4.
-In most crises requiring media notification, a news release and "quick facts" sheet should be written and delivered within one hour of Director being notified.
+2. Director will assemble the appropriate members of the Crisis Communication Team and determines spokesperson, which in almost all occasions should be the President.
+The President and Director of Public Relations may designate an alternate spokesperson.

+3. The EOP and Crisis Communication Plan are reviewed and emergency notification options are determined and implemented if necessary, including RAVE notifications.
+Front desk operators should also work with CCT to craft standard messages.

+4. In most crises requiring media notification, a news release and "quick facts" sheet should be written and delivered within one hour of Director being notified.
 At this time, an update to the website at bartonccc.edu/emergency, and posts to social media should also be considered, providing the same basic information as in the release.
-If deemed necessary, Coordinator of Video can shoot video and upload to news media or potentially stream live via YouTube.
+If deemed necessary, Coordinator of Video can shoot video and upload to news media or potentially stream live.
 A press conference may also be scheduled.
-Direct all inquiries to visit bartonccc.edu/emergency for updates. - 5.
-The CCT fields calls and responds to online comments and emails.
-In the attached template or excel file in the CRISIS INFO folder, each call should be documented, including time, length, name of caller, inquiries and if the problem was resolved, or where the person was directed. - 6.
-PR Specialist or designated writer begins work on collecting more information for a second release to be issued, usually within two hours of the previous release. - 7.
-CCT uses any available time to review the Crisis Communication Plan and discuss the best messages and avenues for keeping individuals safe and/or protecting and repairing Barton's image, depending on the severity of the crisis and progress toward a resolution.
+Direct all inquiries to visit bartonccc.edu/emergency for updates.

+5. The CCT fields calls and responds to online comments and emails.
+In the attached template or excel file in the CRISIS INFO folder, each call should be documented, including time, length, name of caller, inquiries and if the problem was resolved, or where the person was directed.

-REHEARSALS
+6. PR Specialist or designated writer begins work on collecting more information for a second release to be issued, usually within two hours of the previous release.

+7. CCT uses any available time to review the Crisis Communication Plan and discuss the best messages and avenues for keeping individuals safe and/or protecting and repairing Barton's image, depending on the severity of the crisis and progress toward a resolution.

+COMMON CRISES

-The following potential crises shall be rehearsed every six months on a rotation as defined below.
-The Crisis Communication Team shall also meet to review this plan in March and September.
+The following potential crises shall be discussed every six months.
+The CCT shall also meet to review this plan and make changes every July.